 - If you set Read/write Mode to Read and Write (Automatic Read-write Splitting), available consistency levels are Eventual Consistency and Session Consistency (Recommended).
 For more information, see Consistency levels.

 - If you set Read/write Mode to Read Only, the default consistency level is Eventual Consistency and cannot be changed.

 Offload Reads from Primary Node After this feature is enabled, SQL statements are sent to only read-only nodes.
 This reduces the load on the primary node and ensures the stability of the primary node.Note You can configure this feature only after you set Read/write Mode to Read and Write (Automatic Read-write Splitting).
 Transaction Splitting Specifies whether to enable the transaction splitting feature.
 For more information, see Configure transaction splitting.Note You can configure this feature only after you set Read/write Mode to Read and Write (Automatic Read-write Splitting).

 - Click OK.

-Answer: The maximum number of the single-node endpoints that are allowed in a cluster varies based on the number of nodes in the cluster.
 If your cluster has three nodes, you can create a single-node endpoint for only one of the read-only nodes.
 If your cluster has four nodes, you can create two single-node endpoints for two of the read-only nodes, one for each read-only node.
 Similar rules apply if your cluster has five or more nodes.

 A cluster can have a maximum of four cluster endpoints, one of which is the default cluster endpoint and the other three are custom cluster endpoints.

 - Can I modify a cluster endpoint?

 - Can I delete a cluster endpoint?

-|CreateDBClusterEndpoint||Creates a custom cluster endpoint for a PolarDB for PostgreSQL cluster.|
+|CreateDBClusterEndpoint||Creates a custom cluster endpoint.|